konceptosociala/konceptosociala.github.io/posts/mvu-pattern-flutter.md

 };
 ```

-And then, what will be a **composition** of these functions?
-Obviously, it is a "reciprocal root" of a number, but how would it look like in code?
+And then, what will be the **composition** of these functions?
+Obviously, it is a "reciprocal root" of a number, but what would it look like in code?

-We can simply check a return value of each function like null-checking in Java:
+We can simply check the return value of each function like null-checking in Java:

 ```dart
 Option<double> reciprocalRoot(double n) {